Indian navy rescues hundreds stranded on train in floods

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-NEW DELHI: Indian navy helicopters and emergency service boats came to the rescue of more than 800 people stranded on a train in floods near Mumbai on Saturday.
-The Mahalaxmi Express left Mumbai late on Friday for Kolhapur but travelled only 60 kilometres before it became stranded after a river burst its banks in torrential rain, covering the tracks.
+The Mahalaxmi Express left Mumbai late Friday for Kolhapur but travelled only 60 kilometres before it became stranded after a river burst its banks in torrential rain, covering the tracks.

 Aerial images showed boats taking people wearing life jackets away from the stricken train, trapped in a sea of muddy brown water that covered surrounding fields.
 Ambulances and at least 37 doctors were sent to treat passengers, who were also given food and water, Indian Railways said.

+Heavy monsoon rains battered Mumbai forcing the cancellation of 11 flights from the financial capital´s international airport on Saturday.
+Nine incoming planes were diverted to other airports.
+The main highway from Mumbai to the resort of Goa was closed because of rising waters.

-NEW DELHI: Indian navy helicopters and emergency service boats came to the rescue of more than 800 people stranded on a train in floods near Mumbai on Saturday.
-The Mahalaxmi Express left Mumbai late on Friday for Kolhapur but travelled only 60 kilometres before it became stranded after a river burst its banks in torrential rain, covering the tracks.
+The Mahalaxmi Express left Mumbai late Friday for Kolhapur but travelled only 60 kilometres before it became stranded after a river burst its banks in torrential rain, covering the tracks.

 Aerial images showed boats taking people wearing life jackets away from the stricken train, trapped in a sea of muddy brown water that covered surrounding fields.
 Ambulances and at least 37 doctors were sent to treat passengers, who were also given food and water, Indian Railways said.